simonangel-fong/Note_Tech/Database/dba/net/net/net.md

 ## Oracle Net

 - `Oracle Net`

   - a software layer that resides **on the client** and **on the Oracle Database server**.
   - used to **establish and maintain the connection** between the client application and server, as well as exchanging messages between them, using industry-standard protocols.

+- Oracle uses 2 main files for network confguration:
+  - `listener.ora`: which defines listeners.
+  - `tnsname.ora`: which defines the Net service names.

 ---